-Earth and Environmental Sciences are among the most accessible of scientific disciplines to the general public.
+Earth and environmental sciences are among the most accessible of scientific disciplines to the general public.
 Rocks, minerals, fossils, oil, gas, and other economically important earth materials; earthquakes, volcanic eruptions, landslides, drought and groundwater pollution are familiar to even casual observers of the environment in which they live.
-Consequently, our Department fields scores of requests annually from the public for identification of geological materials (rocks, minerals, fossils) and information on geological processes, especially earthquakes.
+EES fields scores of requests annually from the public for identification of geological materials (rocks, minerals, fossils) and information on geological processes, especially earthquakes.

 Our faculty and students have a culture of innovative outreach in K-12 classrooms, science fairs, and university-sponsored science events.
-National Fossil Day (NFD), which has quickly grown to rival DDD in single-day attendance at the MSU Museum.
-The success of DDD and NFD point to the popularity and accessibility of fossils and to the public’s thirst for authoritative information and hands-on opportunities centered on fossils, evolution, and the history of life on Earth.
+The success of Darwin Discovery Days (DDD) and National Fossil Day (NFD) point to the popularity and accessibility of fossils and to the public’s thirst for authoritative information and hands-on opportunities centered on fossils, evolution, and the history of life on Earth.

 Natural hazards, especially earthquakes, are another area in which EES faculty are uniquely qualified for and actively engaged in public outreach/informal science education.
-Professor Fujita serves as liaison to MESTA (Michigan Earth Science Teachers Association) and IRIS (Incorporated Research Institutions for Seismology), an NSF-funded consortium of over 120 universities and laboratories nation-wide.
-A joint venture between MESTA and IRIS in which EES faculty have participated is MIQuakes, a program to deploy seismographs in schools across Michigan.
+Our department has a long-standing association with MESTA (Michigan Earth Science Teachers Association) and IRIS (Incorporated Research Institutions for Seismology), an NSF-funded consortium of over 120 universities and laboratories nation-wide.
+MIQuakes, a joint venture between MESTA and IRIS in which EES faculty have participated, is a program to deploy seismographs in schools across Michigan.

-MSU Science Festival: A week of lectures, demonstrations, hands-on activitites, held in April
+MSU Science Festival: A week of lectures, demonstrations, hands-on activiites, held in April

 Geolog: a web-based audio program covering topics related to Earth history, from Earth's origin 4.6 billion years ago to Pleistocene glaciation and modern day climate change.